FernandaOmalley/Project1/README.md

 4. Housing Prices Analysis and Prediction: https://www.kaggle.com/zhunqiang/housing-prices-analysis-and-prediction#data

 ## Important Update
-During our analysis we faced some issue related to charts and dashboard Prabjot was asked and consulted with and according to her findings these are some on going issues that these libraries are facing and are being worked upon
+During our analysis we faced some issue related to charts and dashboard.
+ Prabjot was asked and consulted with and according to her findings these are some on going issues that these libraries are facing and are being worked upon.
-Because of the above issues, these graphs are removed from the dashboard but are being diplayed as part of the code
+ Because of the above issues, these graphs are removed from the dashboard but are being diplayed as part of the code.